 Nokia Video Manager adds a registry value to the RegisteredApplications key when installed.
 The uninstall process deletes the entire RegisteredApplications branch, rather than deleting the Nokia Video Manager specific registry value.
 The RegisteredApplications is located here:

 The above location is where the Default Programs gets the list of registered applications from.

 You may be able to restore the original settings using a System Restore rollback.
-If that’s not a feasible solution for you, then you may use the registry fix below to restore the standard entries to the Default Programs dialog.
+If that’s not a feasible solution for you, you may use the registry fix below to restore the default entries to the Default Programs dialog.